cpabooks/cpabooks-docs/docs/point-of-sale/print_z_report_point_of_sale.rst

    single: Z-Report

 ==============================================
-How to print z-report from Odoo point of sale?
+How to print z-report from CPAbooks point of sale?
 ==============================================

 Video